matias-fuentes/RefokusChallenge/README.md

 ## Description

-the Filter Tool and the Filler Tool.
+A website featuring two powerful tools: the Filter Tool and the Filler Tool.
 With the Filter Tool, you can navigate through an extensive Pokédex, filtering and sorting Pokémon based on various criteria.
 The Filler Tool allows you to quote any company stock, providing valuable insights and information to aid your investment decisions.